Set-valued propagation of chaos for controlled path-dependent McKean-Vlasov SPDEs: Proof of Theorem

 \subsection{Some Moment Estimates}

-We start with moment estimates that follow from the linear growth Condition \ref{cond: main1} (ii) by a standard Gronwall argument. \begin{lemma} Assume that Condition \ref{cond: main1} \textup{(ii)} holds and let \(K \subset H\) be a bounded set (i.e., there exists a constant \(C > 0\) such that \(\|x\|_H \leq C\) for all \(x \in K\)).
+We start with moment estimates that follow from the linear growth Condition \ref{cond: main1} (ii) by a standard Gronwall argument. \begin{lemma} Assume that Condition \ref{cond: main1} \textup{(ii)} holds and let \(K \subset \W^p (H)\) be a bounded set in the sense that \(\sup_{\nu \in K} \int \|x\|^p_H \, \nu (dx) < \infty\).
 Then,

 and